ctreude/outliers-appendix/README.md

-# Online appendix for ``Outlier Awareness on GitHub''
+# Online appendix for "Outlier Awareness on GitHub"

 [List of 200 GitHub projects used in the study](https://github.com/ctreude/outliers-appendix/blob/master/projects.md)